- Enhance the career perspectives of ESRs;

 Five short courses are planned during the four years of the SALTGIANT project.
 During these classes the ESRs will receive in-depth theoretical training in leading-edge scientific topics and techniques relevant to SALTGIANT research.

-SALTGIANT Short Course 2 - Seismic data acquisition, processing, interpretation
+SALTGIANT Short Course 2 (June 17th to 19th 2019) - Seismic data acquisition, processing, interpretation

-SALTGIANT Short Course 3 - Numerical and analogue modelling in the Earth Sciences
+SALTGIANT Short Course 3 (October, 7th to 10th 2019) - Numerical and analogue modelling in the Earth Sciences

 Transferable skills training events